Thru-Hike the Transcaucasian Trail

 Welcome to our community of hikers who want to attempt the trail and experience the best scenery the Caucasus have to offer!

-Based on feedback from the 2022 cohort who found the Trailblazers program helpful for planning and executing a thru-hiker, we’ve decided to run the TCT Trailblazers for a second year.
+Based on feedback from the 2022 & 2023 cohorts who found the Trailblazers program helpful for planning and executing a thru-hike, we’ve decided to run the TCT Trailblazers for a third year.
 As the trail continues to grow in length and popularity, we’re eager to support hikers to have the best experience possible.

 If you join us, here’s how we’ll help get you ready to tackle the TCT:

-• Early access to the Armenia guidebook: In the spring, you’ll get preliminary access to a PDF copy of the new full guidebook for the Armenia section, written by Tom, in advance of its publication.
+- Early access to the Armenia guidebook: You’ll get preliminary access to a PDF copy of the new full guidebook for the Armenia section, written by Tom, in advance of its publication.
 The guidebook includes maps, trail notes, cultural information, guesthouse recommendations, and more.

 This route has only become a reality thanks to the community of hikers, donors, partner organizations, and volunteers who have given time and resources to the TCT over the years.
 If you’re the kind of person who wants to test a brand-new route through the mountains, we’re guessing you’re also the kind of person who also cares about contributing to the trail community.
 So with that in mind, here’s how we invite you to help shape the TCT’s future: